🎁 GIFT VOUCHERS AVAILABLE 🎁

 S.H. dweller should be mindful of any summer fire bans, which maybe in place, so composting is always an option.
 Or hopefully you’ve chosen a potted tree that can be re used next year.
 Oh and should tinsel and baubles still grace your home after the 12th day of Christmas (Jan.6) then it’s deemed very unfavourable.

-And finally - do a big sacred space cleanse on our home/business afterwards to renew the energetic footprint and start afresh in preparation for the Chinese New Year on 29 Jan 2025 ⧇
+And final last word - do a big space cleanse on our home/business afterwards to renew the energetic footprint and start afresh in preparation for the Chinese New Year on Feb.
+17 2026 ⧇

 ⓒ Feng・Shui ・ISM